 We have come to love Brussels sprouts at Becker Farms!
 Typically, I prepare them by lightly tossing in a little oil, seasoning with salt and pepper, and then roasting them in the oven, adding freshly grated Parmesan cheese once done.
 I recently enjoyed a sweet and savory preparation method at a restaurant and thought I would give it a try at home (photos below).
-Note: any and all healthfulness of the Brussels sprouts is completely negated when making them in this way.
+Note: While totally delicious, I'm fairly certain that any and all healthfulness of the Brussels sprouts is completely negated when making them in this way ;)

 4 c Brussels sprouts